 The body needs to be properly and independently funded.
 This will be key to the body's ability to effectively scrutinise the Government.
 Paragraph 12 of Schedule 1 provides that: "The Secretary of State must pay to the OEP such sums as the Secretary of State considers are reasonably sufficient to enable to OEP to carry out its functions."
 We are concerned that if the body is not funded with some independence from Government, there is the potential for funding to be reduced, thereby affecting the body's functions as an independent entity.
-We therefore welcome the new duty on the Secretary of State, in exercising functions in respect of the OEP, to have regard to the need to protect the OEP's independence (Schedule 1, paragraph 17).
+We welcome the new duty on the Secretary of State, in exercising functions in respect of the OEP, to have regard to the need to protect the OEP's independence (Schedule 1, paragraph 17).
+However, we note that it is possible for regard to be had to a factor but little or no weight attached to it.
+In the circumstances, we suggest that the Bill include provisions for the OEP to consult upon and publish a five-year budget.